-Herbert was the brother of Alfred Dunhill of the eponymous business, which Alfred developed after he inherited his father’s saddlery business in 1893.
-The business developed into a successful luxury goods brand, responding first to the growing demand for automobiles at this time with car horns and lamps, leather overcoats, goggles, picnic sets and timepieces and by the late 1970s, was offering a range of 3,500 luxury products.
+* Having its origins in the saddlery business, Alfred Dunhill developed into a successful luxury goods brand, responding first to the growing demand for automobiles at this time with car horns and lamps, leather overcoats, goggles, picnic sets, pipes, tobacco, lighters and timepieces and by the late 1970s, was offering a range of 3,500 luxury products.

 What we do